Alison Gopnik: Academic career

 Gopnik received a B.A., majoring in psychology and philosophy, from McGill University in 1975.
-In 1980, she received a D.Phil. in experimental psychology from Oxford University.
+In 1980, she received a D.Phil. in experimental psychology from the University of Oxford.
 She worked at the University of Toronto before joining the faculty at UC Berkeley in 1988.

-Gopnik has done extensive work with applying Bayesian networks to human learning and has published and presented numerous papers on the topic.
+Gopnik has carried out extensive work in applying Bayesian networks to human learning and has published and presented numerous papers on the topic.
 Gopnik says of this work, "The interesting thing about Bayes nets is that they search out causes rather than mere associations.
 They give you a single representational structure for dealing both with things that just happen and with interventions—things you observe others doing to the world or things you do to the world.
 This is important because there is something really special about the way we treat and understand human action.
 We give it a special status in terms of our causal inferences.
 We think of human actions as things that you do that are designed to change things in the world as opposed to other events that just take place."

 Judea Pearl, developer of Bayesian networks, says Gopnik was one of the first psychologists to note that the mathematical models also resemble how children learn.
 Gopnik's work at Berkeley's Child Study Center seeks to develop mathematical models of how children learn.
 These models could be used to develop better algorithms for artificial intelligence.

-In April, 2013, Gopnik was inducted into The American Academy of Arts and Sciences.
-She is, as of 2014, a Fellow of the Cognitive Science Society.
-In 2021, she will receive the James McKeen Cattell Lifetime Achievement Award for Applied Research from the Association for Psychological Science (APS).
+Gopnik has received the APS Lifetime Achievement Cattell and William James Awards, the SRCD Lifetime Achievement Award, the APA Distinguished Scientific Contributions Award, the Bradford Washburn and Carl Sagan Awards for Science Communication, and the Rumelhart Prize for Theoretical Foundations of Cognitive Science.
+She is a member of the National Academy of Sciences and the American Academy of Arts and Sciences and a Cognitive Science Society, American Association for the Advancement of Science, and Guggenheim Fellow.
+She was 2022-23 President of the Association for Psychological Science.